- Ph.D., Biophysical Chemistry, 2010

 For as long as I can remember I have had a passion for teaching.
 My experiences as an undergraduate at a small liberal arts college made me eager to return to this environment as a professor.
 My love for chemistry began in my sophomore year of high school and slowly evolved into my interdisciplinary interests as a biophysical chemist.
-While my teaching and research centers around biological molecules and incorporates spin physics and high level mathematics, I view all that I do from the lens of a chemist and believe the quantitative and critical thinking skills developed as a chemistry major prepare a student for a wide range of careers, both inside and out of science.
+While my teaching and research center around biological molecules and incorporates spin physics and mathematics, I view all that I do from the lens of a chemist and believe the quantitative and critical thinking skills developed as a chemistry major prepare a student for a wide range of careers, both inside and out of science.

 While every field requires some memorization, what drew me to chemistry is the ability to apply basic principles to answer new questions.
-My interest in biology began when I realized I could apply these same chemical principles to understand and predict the behavior of large biomolecules.
-My goal as a teacher is to help students fully understand important chemical principles and to learn to apply them to answer novel questions in any field that excites their passions.
+My interest in biology began when I realized I could apply fundamental principles in chemistry to understand and predict the behavior of large biomolecules.
+My goal as a teacher is to help students apply these same principles to answer novel questions in any field that excites their passions.

 - Associate Professor of Chemistry, 2018-Current